RemNil/TestLearnRepeat/03-Justification.Rmd

 # Justification
-In later stages of clinical trial, there is a well-established concept that can be invoked to justify  research burdens to be accepted by human particpants: "clinical equipose".
-In confirmatory resarch design of a randomzed controll trial...
+In later stages of clinical trial, there is a well-established concept that can be invoked to justify  research burdens to be accepted by human participants: "clinical equipoise".
+In confirmatory research design of a randomized control trial...

 In early phases, information is sparse and uncertainty abundant.
-As such clinical equipose needs to be established.
+As such clinical equipoise needs to be established.

 ![Black Panther, 2018, Marvel Studios](https://media.giphy.com/media/1SwSneBv946CZVYaNm/giphy.gif)